abhivij/bloodbased-pancancer-diagnosis/README.md

 ### Type of data used
 * microRNAs from Extra Cellular Vesicles
 * Total RNA from Tumour Educated Platelets
+* microRNAs from blood
+* microRNAs from serum

 ### Pipeline
 ![pipeline](Pipeline.svg)